QuantumSlack/DualTestBeam/README.md

 More information about Condor Cluster over [here](https://htcondor.readthedocs.io/en/24.x/users-manual/index.html).
 CERN documentation over [here](https://batchdocs.web.cern.ch/local/submit.html).

+Submitting JDL files to cluster will allow your code run even though you will be logged out of the system.
+For condor cluster, you can submit the JDL files by typing `condor_submit (name of your JDL file)`.

 ## Extra Comments
 ## If you are not on alma9-like OS, but can use singularity